vibebhavv/PyPass/README.md

 # PyPass
-A python based CLI Password generate and password manager
+🐍A python based CLI Password generate and password manager🐍